 Recently I had an email from a mom of seven who was struggling in her first year of homeschooling.
 I hope that my response will be helpful to more people than just her, so I’ve decided to share it here: Advice from one homeschooling mom of many to another.
-I also received some responses from 3 friends of mine, so they will be posted on the other Thursdays in March.
-Be sure to come back to read them!
+I also received some responses from 3 friends of mine, so they will be posted on the other Thursdays in March. (#2 is here, #3 is here, #4 is here)

 My answer (edited somewhat to preserve her anonymity):

 No matter what the size of your family, starting to homeschool after kids have already gone to school is hard for anyone!
 I heard one speaker say it takes one month of adjustment for every year the kids have gone to school.
 So, hang in there.
 It’s learning a new way of life for you and for your kids.
 And having the little twins sure doesn’t make it easier!

 I now know some other large families, but for many years I received my encouragement and help mostly from the internet.
 I’m part of an email loop called MOMYS, Mothers of Many Young Siblings.
 There are so many women on that loop that no matter what question you ask, you’ll find someone to give advice on it!

 I also got help from books.
 Managers of Their Homes (and Chores) helped a bit.
 And even though I can never do it the way I plan it on paper, it still helps me get focused.
 I also liked the book Large Family Logistics and got a lot of great ideas from it.